david-a-wheeler/flawfinder/README.md

 Flawfinder is designed for use on Unix/Linux/POSIX systems (including Cygwin, Linux-based systems, MacOS, and various BSDs) as a command line tool.
-It requires Python 2.7 or Python 3.
+It requires either Python 2.7 or Python 3.

 # Installation